 Distribution Network: By using a pallet distribution network, your goods will be picked up and hauled to a transport hub from which they will be taken on towards their destination.
 This mode of delivery can mean you save money, but also takes longer to complete.

 Considerations when choosing a transporter:

 Loading: When choosing a transporter you will need to know what loading mechanism they will be using.
-If they have a rear loading lorry then you can use a pallet jack to pack your goods, otherwise you would need a forklift.
+You need to specify whether it is a one man or 2 man job, this will depend on the size and weight of your pallets.
+If they have a rear loading lorry then you can use a pallet jack to pack your goods, otherwise, you would need a forklift.

 Service: Some services will help with unloading and unwrapping your pallet loads, this is entirely dependent on the transporter, so it’s worth checking beforehand.

 Pallet Provision: If you’re short of pallets then the transporter may be able to bring some when they come to pick up the delivery.

 Insurance: As you will be moving a large number of goods it’s important to know that the transporter has appropriate cover for moving your load.
 Make sure that you check what level of insurance the pallet transport company has before you book them.

 Association: A driver may be independent, or a member of a pallet network.Membership of an organisation will usually indicate professional standards and full insurance.
 An independent driver may be cheaper – but make sure to check what sort of experience they have had with moving loads similar to yours.